November 18, 2017.

 note: this is an earlier picture taken before the brass packing box was installed.

-The completed steering gear with position sensor on top and servo to the right
+The completed steering gear with the servo's position sensor on top and the modified servo to the right

 That is all for now.
 I could go on at great length about a supply of low cost excellent LEDs which are most suitable for model ships.
-I have about twenty-five in use in the trug at the moment and expect to add another five or so.
-I can run all of thes lights with one 25-cent-piece-sized CR2032 battery for hours.
+I have about twenty-five in use in the tug at the moment and expect to add another five or so.
+I can run all of these lights with one 25-cent-piece-sized CR2032 battery for hours.
 The quality control, color and miniscule current requirements of these LEDs are amazing.
-Anyway, that is a topic for another page another day!.
+Anyway, that is a topic for another page, another day!

 Back to Page One of the Tugboat